-In conjunction with the latest ISO 22000:2005 Certification obtained by DPP along with the Food GMP & HACCP Certifications, DPP organised a dinner to officially launch the respective logos.
-The main objective of the dinner was to express our gratitude towards our long term business partners who have grown together with the company throughout the years.
+In conjunction with its 30th Anniversary, DPP organised a dinner to express its gratitude towards its long term business partners who have grown together with the company throughout the years.
 DPP is looking forward to forge stronger bonds with its business partners.